SpazzTL/SpazzTL.github.io/docs/koreanresources.md

 * <a href="https://github.com/SpazzTL/Novel-To-Anki" target="_blank" rel="noopener"> Novel to Anki </a> Script I made; Take a epub or txt and convert it into a anki deck, with sentences and definitions.
 (Requires tinkering!)
 * <a href="https://github.com/SpazzTL/Supplemental-Korean-Dictionary/tree/main" target="_blank" rel="noopener">Supplemental Korean Dictionary </a>My WIP Dictionary (not yet available) and a custom program I made to make a custom Yomitan dictionary much easier.
 Or modify an existing one.
 * <a href="https://github.com/kaihouguide/Mangatan?tab=readme-ov-file#for-pc-desktop" target="_blank" rel="noopener">Mangatan</a> Similar to the Japanese OCR [Mokuro](https://github.com/kha-white/mokuro){target="_blank" rel="noopener"}, allows you to read Manhwa in your browser with Yomitan support.
+* <a href="https://kimchi-reader.app/" target="_blank" rel="noopener"> Kimchi Reader </a> Don't want to setup everything by yourself?
+This is a PAID subscription service that provides you with: A All-in-One browser extension for Desktop and Android, and a Android (ios soon) Application.
+Some of the features include: A popup dictionary pre-configured, content recomendations according to your known words, grammar guides, subtitle support and more.
+I don't personally use it, but I may soon lol...
 ---
 # More Resources (Sites ETC)
 * <a href="https://www.reddit.com/r/Korean/comments/hw4gy0/the_ultimate_beginners_resource_thread/" target="_blank" rel="noopener"> Reddit Beginner Korean Megathread </a>